Gaiden92/P13OC/doc/cicd.rst

 .. image:: img/deploy-hook.png

-The deploy hook go 2 values that we need: just after `https://api.render.com/deploy/srv-` this is the DEPLOY_HOOK_1, and after `?key=` this is the DEPLOY_HOOK_2
+The deploy hook got 2 values that we need: just after "https://api.render.com/deploy/srv-" this is the DEPLOY_HOOK_1, and after "?key=" this is the DEPLOY_HOOK_2

 So for example :
 `https://api.render.com/deploy/srv-cd45454fd?key=rzacZY4tgh`